freddy77/latency/README.md

 ## DESCRIPTION

-This project provide an utility to help testing environments with high latency and low bandwidth.
+This project provides an utility to help testing environments with high latency and low bandwidth.

-Currently requires root privileges as use tun/tap.
+Currently requires root privileges as uses tun/tap.

 ## OPTIONS